MarcTroesken/workroom/README.md

 <br />

 After your machine is running, just hover over your virtual machine in Vagrant Manager an select the `Custom Command` and then
 `Add Site`.
-Just follow the steps after the Terminal opened.
+Type server name like: myDomain.local.
+Type root folder like: myapp/public.